 6. Heated Outdoor Tent with Clear Roof

 A clear-top tent with industrial heaters lets you keep an outdoor ceremony feeling without anyone freezing.
 Add chandeliers and string lights from the tent ceiling for a starlit effect that photographs beautifully against snow.
+Most options work within a modest budget and install in under an hour.

 7. Hot Drink Welcome Station